EHRs Increasingly Targets of Government & Whistleblowers: High Profile Settlement and Unsealed Tennessee Case Illustrate Risks

 In late February 2020, Jody Hunt, Assistant Attorney General for the Department of Justice’s (DOJ) Civil Division, told the Federal Bar Association that new fraud enforcement opportunities have arisen in the context of EHR systems.

 EHR-centered fraud and abuse cases, for the most part, have fallen into two categories.
 The first is cases where healthcare companies, like laboratories, allegedly paid kickbacks in the form of subsidies for EHR systems to referring physicians and physician groups.
-The two lead cases in this category, Inform Diagnostics and OurLab, were matters that I worked during my time as an Assistant U.S. Attorney.
-(Inform Diagnostics was the eighth largest False Claims Act (FCA) settlement by dollar amount in 2019.)
+The two lead cases in this category, Inform Diagnostics and OurLab, were matters that I worked during my time as an Assistant U.S. Attorney here in Nashville.
+(Inform Diagnostics was the 8th largest False Claims Act (FCA) settlement by dollar amount in 2019.)

 Second, EHR developers like Greenway Health, LLC (Greenway) and eClinicalWorks (ECW) have paid large settlements to resolve allegations that they fraudulently obtained certifications for their EHR software.
 DOJ alleged that this caused healthcare providers to submit false claims for MU incentives.